noorulhuda000000/Genetic-Variant-Analysis/README.md

 Genetic Variant Annotation Assignment

 Course: Special Topics in Bioinformatics
-Student: Amna Zulfiqar, Maryam Ashraf, Noor ul Huda
+Students: Amna Zulfiqar, Maryam Ashraf, Noor ul Huda
 Year: 2026

-Project Goal
+Project Overview

-This assignment simulates a real-world genetic variant annotation workflow used in clinical and research bioinformatics labs.
+This project was designed to simulate a real-world genetic variant annotation workflow similar to what is performed in clinical genomics and research laboratories.

-For three selected genetic disorders, we:

-Identified clinically relevant variants from ClinVar

-Interpreted variant evidence and classifications

-Retrieved phenotype information from OMIM

-Visualized genomic context using UCSC Genome Browser

-Created properly formatted VCF files

-Documented all findings in Excel and GitHub

-This workflow reflects how variant interpretation is performed in rare disease and clinical genomics analysis.

-Diseases Selected
+The goal was to manually investigate and interpret clinically relevant variants associated with selected genetic disorders using publicly available bioinformatics databases and tools.

+For each disorder, we identified a representative variant and performed a complete annotation workflow, including clinical interpretation, phenotype analysis, genomic visualization, and VCF file generation.

+Disorders Analyzed

-The following three genetic disorders were analyzed:
+The following genetic disorders were included in this study:

 Cystic Fibrosis

 Isolated Ectopia Lentis
+Marfan syndrome

-Fibrodysplasia Ossificans Progressiva
+Fibrodysplasia Ossificans Progressiva(rare)
+Alkaptonuria(rare)
+Galactosialidosis(rare)

-Each disease includes one clinically relevant variant selected from ClinVar.
+For each disorder, one clinically relevant variant was selected from ClinVar for detailed analysis.

-Overall Workflow
+Workflow Summary

-For each disease, the following steps were performed:
+For each selected variant, the following steps were completed:

-Selected a clinically relevant variant from ClinVar
+Identified a clinically significant variant in ClinVar

-Extracted variant details and classification
+Extracted detailed variant information

-Reviewed available submissions and supporting studies
+Reviewed clinical submissions and supporting evidence

-Retrieved phenotype information from OMIM
+Retrieved phenotype data from OMIM

 Visualized genomic location using UCSC Genome Browser

-Created a VCF file simulating patient WES/WGS data
+Created a properly formatted VCF file

-Verified clinical annotation using ClinVar
+Verified annotation accuracy using ClinVar

-Documented findings in Excel
+Documented all findings in the provided Excel sheet

-Organized results in a GitHub repository

-Detailed Methodology
+This structured workflow reflects the typical steps involved in variant interpretation and rare disease analysis.

-Step 1 — Variant Selection (ClinVar)
+Step 1 – Variant Selection (ClinVar)

-Searched each disease in ClinVar.

-Selected a relevant pathogenic or clinically significant variant.
+Each disorder was searched in ClinVar to identify a pathogenic or clinically significant variant.

-Extracted:
+The following details were recorded:

 Gene name

-HGVS nomenclature
+HGVS nomenclature (cDNA and protein change)

-Protein change

 Chromosomal position (GRCh38)

-rsID
+rsID (if available)

+Variant type (missense, deletion, etc.)

 Clinical significance

+Review status

 Associated condition

-These details were entered into the Excel sheet.
+These details were entered into the Excel sheet for structured documentation.

-Step 2 — Variant Interpretation
+Step 2 – Variant Interpretation

-From the ClinVar record, the following were reviewed:
+The full ClinVar record for each variant was reviewed carefully.

+We examined:

 Number of submissions

-Review status
+Level of review status

-Molecular consequence (missense, nonsense, etc.)
+Molecular consequence

-Published evidence
+Supporting literature and evidence

-A summary explanation was written describing:
+A concise explanation was written summarizing:

-The molecular effect of the mutation
+The biological impact of the mutation

-Its impact on protein structure/function
+Its effect on protein structure or function

-Supporting evidence for classification

-This simulates manual variant interpretation.
+Evidence supporting its pathogenic classification

+This step reflects how variants are manually interpreted in clinical genomics.

-Step 3 — Phenotype Analysis (OMIM)
+Step 3 – Phenotype Information (OMIM)

-The corresponding gene entry was searched in OMIM.
+The corresponding gene entry was searched in OMIM to understand the associated phenotype.

-Phenotype information was reviewed.

-Clinical features and inheritance pattern were summarized in the Excel phenotype field.
+Key clinical features and inheritance patterns were summarized in the Excel phenotype section.

-This step connects genotype to clinical presentation.
+This step connects the molecular variant to its clinical presentation.

-Step 4 — UCSC Genome Browser Analysis
+Step 4 – UCSC Genome Browser Visualization

-Purpose: Visualize the variant in genomic context.

-Steps performed:

-Selected Human Genome assembly GRCh38.

-Entered chromosomal coordinates.

-Enabled tracks:
+Each variant was visualized in the UCSC Genome Browser using the GRCh38 human genome assembly.

+Relevant tracks enabled included:

 ClinVar